 If you experience any difficulties or require support, the AlcoholEdu and Sexual Assault Prevention Online Technical Support Center is available 24 hours a day, seven days a week.
 Simply click on the “Help” button located in the upper right-hand corner of every screen.
 You do not need to be logged into the course to access the Help Site.
 Or if you have further questions, contact Sherri Darrow, Health Promotion, firstname.lastname@example.org.

 Judicial Services directed me to UB SAFER because I violated alcohol policies and state laws, what is the UB SAFER program?

 UB SAFER stands for UB Students Avoiding Further Exposure to Risk.
-Wellness Education Services educators provide an interactive alcohol and drug education workshop for all students who are referred to UB SAFER.
+Health Promotion educators provide an interactive alcohol and drug education workshop for all students who are referred to UB SAFER.
 The program provides a comfortable environment for personal reflection and exploration of behavioral options.
 In addition, each student is assigned to an educational intervention based on their initial screening for amount and frequency of alcohol and marijuana use, and as appropriate will receive a one-on-one confidential follow-up session with a health educator, to review any concerns or questions and identify additional referrals.